 For a more local experience and the best gelato in town head to Ta’ Xbiex Seafront in Msida.
 The Busy Bee Gelateria, located a couple of meters away from their Coffee Shop offers a wide range of mouthwatering traditional Maltese ice cream.

 The portions here are humongous compared to the ones you will get anywhere in St Julian’s or Valletta and that’s a good thing, you can never have too much good gelato!

-The Busy Bee Coffee Shop serves tasty savory and sweet treats from traditional Maltese Ftira sandwiches to mouthwatering coffee-flavoured Italian custard dessert Tiramisu.
+The Busy Bee Coffee Shop serves tasty savoury and sweet treats from traditional Maltese Ftira sandwiches to mouthwatering coffee-flavoured Italian custard dessert Tiramisu.
 To get here from Sliema you can either walk or take any bus going towards Valletta.
 The nearest stop is Ta’ Xbiex.

 If you love pizzas, cheese and good wine, we have just the place in mind!
-HiMu is a friendly Italian restaurant that makes its own mozzarella everyday.
+HiMu is a friendly Italian restaurant that makes its own mozzarella every day.
 Food made from super fresh ingredients here is seriously good.
-Located in Gzira, around 20 minute leisurely walk along the waterfront from Sliema, HiMu is a fab spot for lunch or dinner.
+Located in Gzira, around 20-minute leisurely walk along the waterfront from Sliema, HiMu is a fab spot for lunch or dinner.

 Moo in Gzira is a fantastic Turkish restaurant that serves the fluffiest falafel I’ve ever had.
 Don’t expect anything flashy, but a good, honest food at a good price.
 They also have a tiny sister restaurant on the high street in Sliema.

 Just Burger Food Co do what they say and make some seriously good burgers!
 Try their melt in the mouth sweet potato burger.

 If you are a veggie, this sweet and slightly spicy burger is everything you need for a filling lunch.
 The restaurant is located on the Level 0 of the Plaza Shopping Centre in Sliema.